Carl von Horn (1903–1989)

+Early life

+Von Horn was born on 15 July 1903 in Vittskövle, Sweden, the son of Ryttmästare Carl von Horn and his wife Martha (née Stjernswärd).
+His younger brother, Jan von Horn, also chose a military career and eventually became a colonel and military attaché in London and The Hague.

 Career

+Swedish Army

-von Horn was born on 15 July 1903 in Vittskövle, Sweden, the son of cavalry captain Carl von Horn and his wife Martha (née Stjernswärd).
-The younger brother, Jan von Horn, also chose a military career and eventually became a colonel and military attaché in London and The Hague. von Horn became an officer in the Life Guards of Horse (K 1) in 1923.
-He was promoted to captain of the General Staff in 1935 and served in the Swedish Army Service Troops in 1939. von Horn was promoted to major of the General Staff and the Defence Staff in 1942 and was chief of bureau at the Royal Railway Board's military bureau.
+von Horn was commissioned as an officer in 1923 and was assigned to the Life Guards of Horse (K 1).
+He was promoted to captain of the General Staff in 1935 and served in the Swedish Army Service Troops in 1939.
+Von Horn was promoted to major of the General Staff Corps and the Defence Staff in 1942 and was director (byråchef) of the Royal Railway Board's military bureau.

 During World War II he helped organizing prisoner exchange between the Germans and the Allies, but also had to work with the Swedish extradition of Baltic soldiers.
-As a military man with a strong Anglo-Saxon ethos he called this "the most humiliating moment in modern Swedish history." von Horn was promoted to lieutenant colonel in 1945 when he also became chief of the Defence Staff's Communication Department.
+As a military man with a strong Anglo-Saxon ethos he called this "the most humiliating moment in modern Swedish history."
+Von Horn was promoted to lieutenant colonel in 1945 when he also became head of the Defence Staff's Communication Department.
 In 1947, von Horn was appointed military attaché in Oslo, and the following year he moved to Copenhagen where he had received a similar appointment.
 In 1949 he returned to Sweden and took a position at the Northern Småland Regiment (I 12) and the following year he was promoted to colonel and commander of Kronoberg Regiment (I 11) in Växjö.
 He stayed there for seven years; in 1957, he was appointed commander of Malmö Defence District (Fo 11).

 UN career

 In early 1958, von Horn was appointed chief of United Nations Truce Supervision Organization in Palestine by Dag Hammarskjöld, and was then promoted to major general.
 At first he allowed himself "to be optimistic" and he wrote in his memoirs that "instead of fully armed troops, tanks and artillery or even the threat of sanctions, Dag's moral support and my own determination was everything I had."
-In 1960 he became with short notice the Supreme Commander of the UN Force in the Congo during the beginning of what was to develop into the Congo Crisis, a mission, however, he was dismissed from six months later. von Horn then returned to work for the UN in Palestine.
+In 1960 he became with short notice the Supreme Commander of the UN Force in the Congo during the beginning of what was to develop into the Congo Crisis, a mission, however, he was dismissed from six months later.
+Von Horn then returned to work for the UN in Palestine.
 In 1963 he was sent to lead the UN observatory group United Nations Yemen Observation Mission in Yemen where fighting continued between government troops and rebels.